pravsemilo/java-notes/garbage-collection/reference-types.md

 # Reference Objects
 * An object whose sole purpose is to maintain a reference to another object called the `referent`.
-* Instead of maintaing a direct reference, you maintain a direct reference to a reference object which wraps the actual object.
+* Instead of maintaining a direct reference, you maintain a direct reference to a reference object which wraps the actual object.
 * If reference object is the only reference to an object, GC can decide whether to reclaim the object or not.
 * If the object is reclaimed, the reference object is cleared.
 * The strength of a reference object dictates the GC behavior.